-For the SMB market, churn is typically between 3-7% and for mid-market this number comes down to 1-2%.
+For the SMB market, Logo Churn is typically between 3-7%.
+For mid-market, this number is 1-2%.
 A healthy customer base should not experience an average monthly churn of more than 3%.

 How to calculate Logo Churn